HopkinsIDD/ncov_incubation/README.md

 ---------------------------

-We estimate the incubation period using the package based on the paper by Reich *et al*, 2009, adapting code originally written for determining the incubation period of Zika virus (Lessler *et al*, 2016).
+We estimate the incubation period using the package based on the paper by Reich *et al*, 2009.
 We assume a log-normal incubation period and using a bootstrap method for calculating confidence intervals.

 The first model we fit is to all of the data and output the median, 2.5th, and 97.5th quantiles (and their confidence intervals):